Tuition and Fees

 - Contact the CBA office at (315) 446-5960 ext.
 1135 or ext.
 1124

-- After receiving an acceptance letter, you may request a financial aid application by mail, by stopping in to pick one up in the finance office or by downloading it from the website (above).
+- After receiving an acceptance letter, you may request a financial aid application by mail, by stopping in to pick one up in the finance office or by downloading it from our website.

-- Send your completed application, copy of tax return and $30 application fee to the attention of the finance office
+- Send your completed application, copy of tax return and $30 application fee to the attention of the Finance Office by the deadline indicated in the application.

 Perpetual Scholarship Notice: If you apply for a Perpetual Scholarship, you must also apply for financial aid.